A Noisy Approach to Intrinsically Mixed-State Topological Order: Introduction

-Remarkably, topological subsystem codes can describe \emph{non-modular} topological orders---phases in which certain anyons are ``invisible" to all other anyons---and even \emph{chiral} topological phases, which admit no gapped boundary to vacuum.
-Thus, our work provides a physical mechanism for realizing such codes: indeed, we expect that all TSSCs can be realized by subjecting twisted quantum doubles~\cite{ellison2022} to locally correlated noise.
-Formally, this implies that the classification of imTO is \textit{at least} as rich as that of TSSCs.
+Remarkably, topological subsystem codes can describe \emph{non-modular} (equivalently, pre-modular) topological orders---phases in which certain anyons are ``invisible" to all other anyons---and even \emph{chiral} topological phases, which admit no gapped boundary to vacuum.
+It is widely believed on physical grounds that non-modular TO \emph{cannot} exist in the ground state of a local gapped Hamiltonian in 2D.
+Our work nevertheless provides a physical mechanism for realizing such codes and hence, non-modular TO in \emph{mixed} states: indeed, we expect that all TSSCs can be realized by subjecting twisted quantum doubles~\cite{ellison2022} to local noise.
+Formally, this implies that the classification of imTO -- which we define as any mixed-state topological order that is non-modular -- is \textit{at least} as rich as that of TSSCs.
 On the practical side, we show that Abelian topological orders (which permit gapped boundaries) are resource states for preparing anomalous topological phases (including non-modular and chiral phases) under locality preserving quantum channels (LPQC)~\cite{piroli2020}, where this would otherwise require sequential quantum circuits~\cite{shirley2022qca,chen2024sequence} or measurements and feedback circuits (which suffer from post-processing bottlenecks).